rimonhanna/cardslib/doc/BUILD.md

 - add support library v4 rel.21
 - add support cardview library v7 rel.21
 - add support annotation library rel.21
 - The library targets SDK 21 and works with minSdk=14.
-In any cases you need to use API>=21 to compile library (Properties -> Android)
+In any cases you need to use API>=21 to implementation library (Properties -> Android)
 - Clean and build

 If you would like to use this **library-cards** in Eclipse you have to do these steps: